 - Amazon is entering into a seven-year agreement with Balyo, a French company that sells autonomous forklifts, according to a press release.
 If Amazon purchases up to 300 million euros ($346 million) in Balyo product within the seven years, the e-commerce giant will be entitled, via stock warrants, to acquire up to 29% of the robot-maker's stock at current pricing.

 - Balyo offers two robotic forklifts: the Yale and the Hyster.
 Each comes in three different configurations with varying load capacity ranging from 3,000 to 15,000 pounds.

 - Amazon currently uses robotic equipment in its warehouses that was developed by Kiva Systems.
 Amazon purchased Kiva in 2012.
 The company was eventually folded into Amazon Robotics.

 This news comes as organizations are increasingly looking to automation to get jobs done in the warehouse.
-Last year, UPS announced plans to invest $20 million in automation and equipment.
+Last year, UPS announced plans to invest $20 billion in automation and equipment.
 FedEx also began using autonomous vehicles at a North Carolina shipping hub, according to The New York Times.